 How the Horsepower of the Honda Engine is Increased?

 It is a proven fact that the horsepower of the Honda engine with VTEC system is high.
 However, it is a confusing task and let us break down the meaning.
 Horsepower can be defined as the product of torque and RPM.
-The torque can be increased only when a large amount of air and fuel into the engine to burn.
+The torque can be increased only when a large amount of air and fuel enters the engine to burn.

-The air amount needed to be sucked into the cylinder can be increased by opening the valves longer.
+The amount of air needed to be sucked into the cylinder can be increased by opening the valves longer.
 It is impossible to optimize the RPM range as the camshaft spinning is very fast.
 But in case of the VTEC system, there are multiple camshafts which allow the maximum amount of lift and timing according to different RPM ranges.
 This is the main advantage of the Honda engine with VTEC system.
 As the camshaft can be optimized for both high and low ranges of RPM, more torque is produced.
-Hence these system helps in producing the increased RPM with torque and therefore the horsepower of the engine is increased easily.
+Hence the system helps in producing the increased RPM with torque and therefore the horsepower of the engine is increased easily.

 Advantages of VTEC Honda Engines

 The VTEC Honda engines are claimed to run with improved fuel efficiency and changing speeds.
-This makes the system to be used for various engines and thereby making it the most important invention by the company.
+This makes the system available to be used for various engines and thereby making it the most important invention by the company.
 The important invention that is added is the multiple camshaft system which makes the system an ideal engine.
-The benefits keep on increasing like smooth rides, high performance, speed variations, and so on.
+The benefits keep on increasing with smooth rides, high performance, speed variations, and so on.

 - Shorter gears: The alternate RPM optimization is very useful for drivers to use shorter gears.
 For any speed provided or RPM made, the engine running by VTEC allows for an increased multiplier.
-This increases the level of torque and hence at short gears, the vehicle can run easily.
+This increases the level of torque and hence at shorter gears, the vehicle can run easily.

 These are the advantages of running engines with the VTEC system.
 The system makes the engine run smoothly and makes it more efficient.